I’m a Celebrity campmates left red-faced as Nigel Farage bares it all

 “I see it on the first day!
 Considering he’s nearly 60 it ain’t too bad,” Gibson said.

-Harold replied, commenting on the controversial politician’s physique: “He looks good doesn’t he?
+Harold replied, commenting on the politician’s physique: “He looks good doesn’t he?
 Nice little bum.”

-Then, in a confessional moment in the Bush Telegraph, Harold admitted: “It was the weirdest feeling seeing Nigel Farage’s a*** first thing in the morning.”
+Then, in a confessional moment in the Bush Telegraph, Harold said: “It was the weirdest feeling seeing Nigel Farage’s a*** first thing in the morning.”

 Standing together Gibson and Harold said in sync: “Is it a bird?
 Is it a plane?
-No… it’s Nigel Farage’s a**e!”
+No… it’s Nigel Farage’s a***!”

 Harold, doing her best impression of Sir David Attenborough’s Planet Earth voiceover, said: “Here we have Nigel Farage, politician, in his natural habitat.”